 psql -U postgres -h 10.10.10.1

-# PostgreSQL useful commands
+# PostgreSQL — useful commands once inside

 \list # list databases

-\c dbname # connect to database
+\c dbname # connect to a database

 \dt # list tables